Announcing Women Take Tech in Partnership with Birchbox

 “Flatiron School has done wonders to make coding accessible, non-intimidating, and fun for people who are new to tech.
 We share similar values at Birchbox and demonstrate that through both our consumer product and our internal team culture,” said Katia Beauchamp, Co-founder and CEO of Birchbox.
 “Our team of engineers, product managers, and data scientists continue to make it possible to shift the paradigm of the beauty industry.
 This scholarship is about providing more women the resources to shape their future, as well the future of careers in technology.”

-We’re excited to invite you to apply for one of these 25 Women Take Tech scholarships by clicking below.
+We're excited to invite you to apply for one of these 25 Women Take Tech scholarships.
 Together, we’ll change the face of tech.

 While Flatiron School no longer offers the Women Take Tech Scholarship, we do still offer a range of scholarships to diverse applicants across our many campuses and disciplines: